SSWConsulting/SSW.People.Profiles/Jim-Zheng/Jim-Zheng.md

 ### [SSW Website](https://www.ssw.com.au/)

-Jim joined the initial development of the 3rd generation of [SSW Website](https://github.com/SSWConsulting/SSW.Website), making use of the latest technologies including NextJS and TinaCMS.
+Jim joined the development of the 3rd generation of the [SSW Website](https://github.com/SSWConsulting/SSW.Website), making use of the latest technologies including NextJS and TinaCMS.

-The CMS infrastructure as well as the content of SSW Website are completely open sourced and is till now being actively maintained.
+The CMS infrastructure as well as the content of the SSW Website are completely open-source and actively maintained.
 The 3rd version of the project provides designers and content managers with a great editing experience using a powerful and code-free WYSIWYG editor leveraging TinaCMS.

 Relevant technologies: NextJS, TinaCMS, React, Docker, Azure Front Door